 The Town implemented the Government Accounting Standards Board Statement No. 68 for the year ended December 31, 2015.
-Requirements have been implemented prospectively; therefore, the above illustrations do not reflect similar information for the 5 proceeding years.
+Requirements have been implemented prospectively; therefore, the above illustrations do not reflect similar information for the proceeding years.

-Notes to Required Supplementary Information for the Year Ended December 31, 2019
+Notes to Required Supplementary Information for the Year Ended December 31, 2021

-Changes of benefit terms - there were no changes of benefit terms for any participating employer in the Wisconsin Retirement System.
+Changes of benefit terms - there were no changes of benefit terms for any participating employer in WRS.